jharwell/sierra/docs/src/tutorials/project/project.rst

      - ``intra-graphs-hm.yaml`` - Configuration for intra-experiment
        heatmaps.
 This file is optional.
-If it is present, graphs defined in it will be added to those specified in ``<sierra>core/config/intra-graphs-hm.yaml``, and will be generated if
+If it is present, graphs defined in it will be added to those specified in ``<sierra>/core/config/intra-graphs-hm.yaml``, and will be generated if
        stage 4 is run.
 See :doc:`graphs_config` for documentation.

      - ``inter-graphs.yaml`` - Configuration for inter-experiment graphs.
 This
        file is optional.
-If it is present, graphs defined in it will be added to those specified in ``<sierra>core/config/inter-graphs-line.yaml``, and
+If it is present, graphs defined in it will be added to those specified in ``<sierra>/core/config/inter-graphs-line.yaml``, and
        will be generated if stage 4 is run.
 See :doc:`graphs_config` for documentation.

      - ``stage5.yaml`` - Configuration for stage5 controller comparisons.
-This file
+This
-       is required if stage5 is run, and optional otherwise.
-See :ref:`ln-project-config-stage5` for documentation.
+       file is required if stage 5 is run, and optional otherwise.
+See :doc:`stage5_config` for documentation.

      - ``models.yaml`` - Configuration for intra- and inter-experiment
        models.
 This file is optional.
 If it is present, models defined and